RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 2. **Mac users**

+   Prerequisite:
-   Your local Mac needs to have ``XQuartz`` installed.
-This is a standard application that provides X Window system for Mac OS.
-Follow Mac installation guide for installing applications if you don't have XQuartz installed.
+     Your local Mac needs to have `XQuartz` installed.
+This is a standard application that provides X Window system for macOS.
+Follow your Mac applications installation guide if you don't have XQuartz installed.

    Login on the cluster using X forwarding.
 This means using  :tt:`-X` or  :tt:`-X -Y` option in the ssh command.
 For example: